mattray/mattray-cookbooks/bittorrent/README.md

 =================
 bittorrent_peer
 ---------------
 Download the file or files specified by a torrent via the [BitTorrent protocol](http://en.wikipedia.org/wiki/BitTorrent).
+Update notifications are triggered when a blocking download completes and on the initiation of seeding.

 # Actions
 - :create: Download the contents of a torrent via the BitTorrent protocol